 Euphorbia unispina N.E.Br.

-Euphorbia unispina is a spiny, succulent shrub with a stout, sparsely-branched stem up to 13.1 feet (4 m) tall.
-The branches are usually with a few leaves at their tips and up to 1 inch (2.5 cm) in diameter.
-They are silvery-grey, covered with shallow tubercles and horny spine shields, up to 0.4 inch (1 cm) in diameter, with a single spine.
-The flowers are yellow-green, 5-lobed and up to 0.2 inch (0.5 cm) in diameter.
+Euphorbia unispina is a spiny succulent shrub with a stout, sparsely-branched stem that grows up to 13.1 feet (4 m) tall.
+The branches are up to 1 inch (2.5 cm) in diameter and usually have a few leaves at their tips.
+They are silvery-grey, covered with shallow tubercles and horny spine shields with a single spine.
+The spine shields are up to 0.4 inches (1 cm) in diameter.
+Flowers are yellow-green, 5-lobed, up to 0.2 inches (0.5 cm) in diameter, and appear and appear at the end of the dry season before new leaves are formed.
 There is only one female flower on each cyathium, surrounded by many male flowers.
-It flowers at the end of the dry season, before new leaves are formed.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).